Earleking/Group-Play/readme.md

-Web is responsible for allowing the player to make moves, Host is responsible for making the move in the game.
-Server is responsible for counting the most popular moves and handling communication between the host and the web interface.
+The web interface provides a similar UI to the game where players can make their moves in every round of voting.
+The server aggregates these moves and forwards the most popular choice to the host which then plays it.
+The host sends the new game state back to the server which routes this back to the players.

-an example workflow would be:
+An example workflow would be:

-- new phase starts.
+- New voting phase starts.

-- Host sends game state to server which then sends it to the web interface
+- Host sends game state to server which then sends it to the web interface.

-- users make their move to play cards.
+- Users make their move to play cards.
 - Server tallies up the move requests and selects the move popular one.
 - Server sends the selected move to the host.
 - Host makes the move.